reidya3/Covid19OpinionDynamics/README.md

 The graphical user interface has four main components:

 1. **Network visualisation (upper left)**: The upper left panel displays the network.
 The colour of each node indicates it's opinion where as the strength of the color shade indicates its preference.
+The strength of the edge's grey color indicates its  the trust between two agents
 2. **Number of communities (upper right)**: Time series graph displaying  communities over time t as defined by the Louvain algorithm.
 3. **Silent Spiral, Transitivity, Echo Chambers and percentage of agents with radical opinions (bottom left)**: Time series graph displaying the number of silent spirals, Transitivity, the percentage of echo chambers over all [cliques](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.clique.enumerate_all_cliques.html#networkx.algorithms.clique.enumerate_all_cliques) and the percentage of agents with radical opinions over time t.
 4. **Average Trust,percentage of agents with majority opinion (bottom right)**: Time series graph displaying the average trust and percentage of agents with the majority opinion throughout the network.